olendorf/code4lib2016_first_documents/README.md

-# first_documents
+# First Documents
 An explanation of the Cars example in the workshop.
+The contents are in a markdown document.
+You can also read the document by opening the HTML document.